joinpursuit/Pursuit-Core-iOS/obj-c-and-advanced-topics/objc/labs/intro-and-foundation-types.md

 ***
 ## Question 1

-Compare the `int`s 1 & 2, and print out which is larger.
+Compare the `int`s 1 and 2, and print out which is larger.

 ***
 ## Question 2